Jukien/POJO-Generator/pojo-generator-install/src/assembly/documentation/note-version.md

 ##### Version ${parent.version} - Published on ${timestamp}
 ###### New
+- GitHub [#1](https://github.com/Jukien/POJO-Generator/issues/1): Ask only once the path to store files when we select multiple tables for generation
 - GitHub [#6](https://github.com/Jukien/POJO-Generator/issues/6): Keep folders location for entities and DTOs files
 - GitHub [#8](https://github.com/Jukien/POJO-Generator/issues/8): Add @ManyToOne and @JoinColumn annotations on columns with foreign key